symfony/symfony-docs/cookbook/doctrine/migrations.rst

 libraries configured in your project.
 Follow these steps to install the libraries in the Symfony Standard distribution.

-Add the following to ``bin/deps``.
+Add the following to ``deps``.
 This will register the Migrations Bundle and the doctrine-migrations library as dependencies in your application:

 .. code-block:: text